 When Dr. Russo performs a dental procedure, including a dental implant, his goal is to give you a healthy smile that lasts.
 And with advanced training, experience, and technology like guided implant placement, you get the best in dental implant care from the very start.
 Our team is also there for the long term to make sure your implants look and feel great for 30 years or more.
 And with a success rate of over 95%, they usually do!
 But if your implant should encounter any problems, either early on or down the road, we’re here for you.
-Learn more below about treatment to save failing dental implants in Orlando, and don’t hesitate to give us a call if you have any questions.
+Learn more below about dental implant salvage in Orlando, FL, and don’t hesitate to give us a call if you have any questions.

 Implant failure occurs when the jawbone can’t provide the necessary stability to keep the implant in place.
 This can happen in the short term if the implant doesn’t successfully osseointegrate, or fuse, with the bone when it’s first placed in the jaw.
 Since gum disease or poor jawbone density are often to blame, we’ll carefully evaluate these factors before your procedure to ensure that it will be successful.
 When necessary, we’ll recommend preliminary treatment such as gum disease therapy or a bone graft to help prevent any problems with osseointegration.

 In other cases, the initial osseointegration phase is successful, but the implant fails several years later.
 Oftentimes, poor oral hygiene or other maintenance issues cause the gum tissue and bone around the implant to develop peri-implantitis, a type of gum disease in which it becomes inflamed and infected.
 To prevent this, it’s crucial to keep the gum tissue clean and healthy with daily brushing, flossing, and regular checkups with us.

 Here are some common signs that your implant is failing or beginning to fail: